01mf02/jq-lang-spec/icfp-intro.md

 Where UNIX filters operate on streams of characters, jq filters operate on streams of JSON values.
 This allows to manipulate JSON data with relatively compact filters.
-For example, given as input the public JSON dataset of streets in Paris @paris-voies, jq retrieves the number of streets (6528) with the filter "`length`", the names of the streets with the filter "`.[].nomvoie`", and
+For example, given as input the public JSON dataset of streets in Paris [@paris-voies], jq retrieves the number of streets (6528) with the filter "`length`", the names of the streets with the filter "`.[].nomvoie`", and